stijn-dejongh/lovecraft_public_domain/raw_converts/pg.md

 The stir of light in the willows is like the flashing of a thousand silver minnows
 Through dark shoals;
 The tiles on graves and rotting temples flash like ripples,
-The sky is flecked with clouds like the scales of a dragon.&rdquo;
+The sky is flecked with clouds like the scales of a dragon. "

 Amid the mists of dream the reader cried to the rhythmical stars, of her delight at the coming of a new age of song, a rebirth of Pan.
 Half closing her eyes, she repeated words whose melody lay hid like crystals at the bottom of a stream before the dawn; hidden but to gleam effulgently at the birth of day.

-  &ldquo;Moon over Japan,
+   "Moon over Japan,
 White butterfly moon!